“”WAAAAAAAGH! Waagh never changes” – Wise words from Megaboss Ron Orcman, narrator of FallOrc 3

 Just for fun here we present few thematic warbands, meant more for fun or narrative context than for competitive play.
 Note that in narrative play you need to complete a quest that allows you to recruit a Hero before being able to add him to your roster.

-Big Waaagh!: Orruk Megaboss, Orruk Warchanter, 2 Orruk Brute with Gore-choppa and 3 Orruk Ardboy with Big Choppa to maximise the Warchanter special ability.
+Big Waaagh!: Orruk Megaboss, Orruk Warchanter, 2 Orruk Brute with Gore-choppa, 1 Orruk Rager, and 1 Orruk Ardboy with Choppa to maximise the Warchanter special ability.

 Flying pigs: Gore-grunta Boss with Choppa, 2 Gore-Grunta with Choppa and 1 Brute with Gore-Choppa.
 The Brute is there just to sit on an objective while the others do the dirty work really…